-Organizations that want to give members the option of setting up multifactor authentication for sign in to ArcGIS can enable the Allow members to choose whether to set up multifactor authentication for their individual accounts toggle button.
+Organizations that want to give members the option of setting up multifactor authentication for signing in to ArcGIS can turn on the Allow members to choose whether to set up multifactor authentication for their individual accounts toggle button.
 Multifactor authentication provides an extra level of security by requiring a verification code in addition to a username and password when members sign in.

 Multifactor authentication works with Esri apps that support OAuth 2.0.
 This includes the portal website, ArcGIS Pro, ArcGIS apps, and My Esri.